 Income tax implications

 Social Security benefits are subject to federal income taxes above certain levels of "combined income" (also known as provisional income or modified adjusted gross income).
-Combined income generally consists of your adjusted gross income (AGI), nontaxable interest, and one-half of your Social Security benefits.
+Combined income generally consists, among other things, of your adjusted gross income (AGI), nontaxable interest, and one-half of your Social Security benefits.
 For individual filers with combined income below $25,000, none of your Social Security is taxed.
 For joint filers with combined income below $32,000, none of your Social Security is taxed.
-(See Income Taxes And Your Social Security Benefits for more information.)
+(See Income Taxes And Your Social Security Benefit for more information.)

 For joint filers with combined incomes of $32,000 to $44,000, 50% of your Social Security benefit may be subject to federal income taxes.
 If your combined income exceeds $44,000, then up to 85% of your Social Security benefits could be taxed.

 Regardless of your income level, no more than 85% of your Social Security benefits will ever be subject to federal taxation.